Presidencies

 List of Presidencies (since 2009)

-2023-2024 Baden-Württemberg Presidency (current presidency) PDF
+2023-2024 Baden-Württemberg Presidency PDF

 Baden-Württemberg took over the presidency of the “Four Motors for Europe” from the Auvergne-Rhône-Alpes Region on 20 March 2023.

-Its goals are
+Its goals have been:

 • Implementing the guiding topic by including Four Motor formats to existing activities and thus using synergies available